Risk culture and vision

 Operational risk is defined as the risk of loss resulting from inadequate or failed internal processes, people, systems, and external events.
-It covers a wide area ranging from losses arising from fraudulent activities, unauthorised trade or account activities, human errors, omissions, inefficiencies in reporting, technology failures or from external events such as natural disasters, terrorism, theft, or even political instability.
-The objective of the Bank is to manage, control and mitigate operational risk in a cost effective manner consistent with the Bank’s risk appetite.
+It covers a wide area ranging from losses arising from fraudulent activities, unauthorised trade or account activities, human errors, omissions, inefficiencies in reporting, technology failures or from external events such as natural disasters, cyberattacks, terrorism, theft, political instability and extraordinary events such as the COVID-19 pandemic.
+The objective of the Bank is to manage, control and mitigate operational risk in a cost-effective manner consistent with the Bank’s risk appetite.
 The Bank has ensured an escalated level of rigour in operational risk management approaches for sensitive areas of its operations.

 The Operational Risk Management Committee (ORMC) oversees and directs the management of operational risk of the Bank at an operational level with facilitation from the Operational Risk Management Unit (ORMU) of the IRMD.
-Active representation of the relevant departments and units of the Bank has been ensured in the process of operational risk management through the Operational Risk Coordination Officers (ORCOs).
+Active representation of the relevant departments and units of the Bank ensure the process of operational risk management through Operational Risk Coordination Officers (ORCOs).

 The following are other key aspects of the operational risk management process at DFCC Bank PLC: